Dardin-dale/ansible/README.md

 # ansible
-ansible files to start up a development environment on a new container/computer
+ansible files to start up a development environment on a new container/computer using ubuntu/apt